 The more moisture there is in the atmosphere, the more water goes into the engine.
 Water takes up the space that would be used by air thus the engine/s produce less power.

-The heavier the helicopter is, the more power the engine/s have to produce and the more lift the main rotor has to create to overcome that weight of the aircraft.
+The heavier the helicopter is, the more power the engine/s have to produce and the more lift the main rotor has to create to overcome the weight of the aircraft.
 The lighter a helicopter is, the higher it can go before the engine/s or the main rotor reaches its capable limit.

 Wind allows an increase in performance due to an aerodynamic efficiency of the main rotor system as it blows across the blades.
 This increase in performance reduces the power demand from the engine/s so a helicopter can hover higher using this extra power available from the engine.